 13. Combat Stress

-Known as the stress-relieving vitamin, cucumbers contain vitamin B1 or thiamine.
-And while it may only make up about 3% of your daily value, every little bit counts.
-Plus, eating a healthy diet, which includes cucumbers is key to managing stress levels, plus the crunchiness of this particular veggie can be a great choice for anxiety-prone times.
+Cucumbers contain essential B vitamins, which may help reduce stress.
+Eating a healthy diet, which includes cucumbers, is key to managing stress levels!
+Not to mention, the crunchiness of this particular veggie can be a great choice for anxiety-prone times.

 So who’s ready to dive into some cucumber recipes?
-Now that we know how amazing the health benefits of cucumbers are, it’s time to incorporate them into our diet!
+Now that we know about the amazing health benefits of cucumbers, it’s time to incorporate them into our diet!

 1. Cucumber Water

 Adding cucumber to your water is one of the easiest and tastiest ways to get them in your day!
-You might also enjoy these healthy water infusion recipes.
+You might also enjoy cucumber juice or these healthy water infusion recipes.

-For a fun spin on cucumbers, try spiralizing them in this beet salad with cucumbers, mint, and feta!
-It’s a delicious way to get your cucumber fixed and reap all the health benefits too!
+For a fun spin on cucumbers, try spiralizing them in this tasty salad recipe!
+It’s a delicious way to get your cucumber fix and reap all the health benefits.

 This refreshing drink is a great way to use up your fresh cucumbers lying around.
 Plus, it’s packed with flavor due to the fresh lemon juice, mint, and rosemary.

-Cutting cucumbers lengthwise into thin rectangular shapes provides the perfect roll-up to stuff with hummus, turkey, arugula, and more.
+This turkey cucumber roll-up recipe involves cutting cucumbers lengthwise into thin rectangular shapes and stuffing them with hummus, turkey, arugula, and more.
 It’s a great healthy snack or light lunch.

-This recipe is perfect for lunch or dinner and will send your mouth straight to Greece.
+This Greek turkey pita recipe is perfect for lunch or dinner and will send your mouth straight to Greece.
 These flavorful turkey burgers are served in toasted pita bread and the herbs and zippy cucumber yogurt dressing really make this dish amazing.

-- Cucumber Bruschetta: Transform cucumbers into a fun bruschetta by cutting them into 1⁄4 inch thick circles and topping with fresh feta or goat cheese, tomatoes, basil, balsamic, anything your taste buds are craving
+- Cucumber Bruschetta: Transform cucumbers into a fun bruschetta by cutting them into 1/4-inch thick circles and top with fresh feta or goat cheese, tomatoes, basil, balsamic, or anything your taste buds are craving!